imdawizard/CDB_manager/README.md

-# Note_taker_machine
+# CMS Employee Tracker
-The project for week 11---Creating not taker that uses express.js back end to save and retireve notes.
+The project for week 12---Creating an employee tracker

 ## Table of Contents
  - [Installation](#installation)